Claire-bot87/my-relaxation-api/README.md

 ## Challenges
-Many new concepts were
+I learnt many new concepts in this module, for example:
-request response cycle
+- The request response cycle.
-testing requests and responses using postman i want the delete button and edit button to only be visible when a user who created that suggestion is logged in.By right now they don't appear even though the user who created that suggestion is logged in
+- Testing requests and responses using Postman.
+- Creating a database and making a request to the database.
+- Using conditional statements to decide which elements to render in EJS.
+This was a good foundation for my later learnings about conditional rendering in ReactJS.
+- Session-based authentication.
+This was a good starting point, from which I could later learn token-based authentication.

 ## Wins

 I needed to render an index of suggestions for 1 particular category.
-We had not done this in class before.
-So I had to use links in my home page, linking to an index for each category.
+We had not done this in class before, so it was a challenge.
+I used links in my home page, linking to an index for each category.
 Those links provided the route/path I needed.
 I used req.params.category to capture each specific category and render just the suggestions for that category.
-I did this by passign chosenCategory as a 'local'.
+I did this by passing chosenCategory as a 'local'.
 ```.js
 router.route('/suggestion/:category').get(async function (req, res) {
   const user = req.session.user